jean-pierreBoth/MultiStochGrad.jl/README.md

 The Stochastic Averaged Gradient Descent as described in the paper:
 **"Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016)** M.Schmidt, N.LeRoux, F.Bach.

-### cpu-time comparisons

-Due to the different identifiability constraint the best result were not obtained with the same step size in gradient but we have the same behaviour with respect to the initial condition and equivalent results are obtained within a factor 2 in cpu-time.
-But the logistic regression needed the explicit use of BLAS interface to speed up vectorization.

 ## License